puppetlabs/puppet-docs/source/references/glossary.markdown

 **pattern**
 :   An ocassionally used colloquial community expression for a collection of manifests designed to solve an issue or manage a particular configuration item, for example an Apache pattern.

-**plugin, plugin types**
-:   a Puppet term for custom types created for Puppet at the Ruby level.
-These types are written entirely in Ruby and must correspond to the Puppet standards for custom-types.

 **plusignment operator**
 :   An operator that allows you to add values to resource parameters using the +> ('plusignment') syntax: